AppleCommander/applecommander.github.io/docs/acx.md

 `acx` is a new command-line tool for AppleCommander.
-This tool is subcommand based (think `git pull` versus `git commit`) and is expected to allow more nuanced command activities.
+This tool is subcommand based (think `git pull` and `git commit`) and is expected to allow more nuanced command activities.

 ## Overview / Asking for help